Painful intelligence: What AI can tell us about human suffering: Gradient optimization vs. evolution

 Such an evolutionary algorithm will find new weight values which are increasingly better because only the organisms with the best weight values survive in each iteration.
 Thus, it is an iterative algorithm that optimizes the error function.
 It is a randomized algorithm, like stochastic gradient descent, in the sense that it randomly probes new points in the weight space.
 In fact, an evolutionary algorithm is much more random than stochastic gradient descent, since gradient methods use information about the shape of the error function to find the best direction to move to, while evolutionary methods have no such information.
 This is a disadvantage of evolutionary algorithms, but on the other hand, one step in an evolutionary algorithm can be much faster to compute since you don't need to compute the gradient, just random variations of existing weights.\footnote{For a basic genetic algorithm, see for example \citep{such2017deep} and the references therein.
-A particular advantage of evolutionary methods is that often they can be very efficiently parallelized, even if combined with gradient methods by using a stochastic gradient descent to generate the offspring \citep{salimans2017evolution}; parallelization is explained in Chapter~\ref{control.ch}.}
+A particular advantage of evolutionary methods is that often they can be very efficiently parallelized; parallelization is explained in Chapter~\ref{control.ch}.
+They can also be combined with gradient methods by using a stochastic gradient descent to generate the offspring \citep{salimans2017evolution}.}